 But this homemade French onion dip recipe wasn’t a family recipe.
 When I helped mum prep hors d’oeuvres for weekend get-togethers, backyard barbecues and dinner parties at home in Sydney in the 1970s, the French onion dip that she had me make came from a recipe on the Continental French Onion Soup packet.

 All I had to do was combine the dried soup mix with sour cream and cream cheese and as much as I liked dipping my finger in to test the thing, I much preferred sliding olives onto toothpicks, and arranging the pickled onions, cubes of cheddar and cabanossi, and Jatz biscuits and barbecue shapes in mum’s fancy serving platters.

 But like the Coolabah wine cask that sat beside the Crock-pot on the kitchen counter, the purple leather bean bags and new colour television in the lounge room, Don Dunstan’s Cookbook, and ABBA, that French onion dip felt so modern.
 And yet it wasn’t.

 I’ll tell you more about that and my homemade French onion dip recipe for an incredibly rich and creamy caramelised onion dip in a moment.
 Before I do, I have a favour to ask…

 Grantourismo is reader-funded.
-If you’ve enjoyed my Russian family recipes, Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
+If you’ve enjoyed my Russian family recipes, Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car, buy travel insurance, or book a tour on Get Your Guide.